John-Abbott-College/SN1-Notes/Notes/PyCharm_IDE_installation.md

 6. Let the installation finished.
+You might need to re-start your PC.

    <img src="Images/pc6.png" height="300">

+   ⏳⏳⏳⏳ (wait time)

-7. Once installation finished, you should receive a message screen that PyCharm is installed.
+7. Once the installation finished, you should receive a message screen that PyCharm is installed.
 If you want to go ahead and run it, click the “Run PyCharm Community Edition” box first and click “Finish”.

    <img src="Images/pc7.png" height="300">

+8. You might be asked to "Import settings", select "Do not import settings"

-8. After you click on “Finish,” the Following screen will appear.
+9. The Following **Welcome to PyCharm** screen will appear.

    <img src="Images/pc8.png" height="300">